rendermouse/DiceRoller/README.md

 # DiceRoller
-Network socket shared dice roller, using PubNub
+Network socket shared dice roller, using PubNub.

+This project requires a PubNub account, with active keys, and Presence support.

 You will need a config.js file in the root of your project, with the following contents: